habibcomsats/NVFlare/docs/programming_guide/controllers.rst

 Task Lifecycle
 --------------

-The central concept of the Controller API is :class:`Task<nvflare.apis.controller_spec.Task>`.
+The central concept of the Controller API is :class:`Task<flare.apis.controller_spec.Task>`.

-A :class:`Task<nvflare.apis.controller_spec.Task>` is a piece of work that is assigned by the Controller to client workers.
+A :class:`Task<flare.apis.controller_spec.Task>` is a piece of work that is assigned by the Controller to client workers.
 Depending on how the task is assigned (broadcast, send, or relay), the task will be performed by one or more clients.

 The Controller's Task Manager manages the task's lifecycle: